 Adverse events were similar to those seen with Gilenya, including bradycardia and lymphopenia (a reduction in circulating lymphocytes) in some patients.
 These were dose-related and did not result in drug discontinuation.
-More safety data will be gathered and the drug is expected to advance to a Phase III study.
+The drug may advance to a Phase III study.